All About Solid Dish Soap!

 Solid dish soap is a great, plastic-free alternative to liquid dish soap.
 Generally, solid dish soaps require less water to produce and yield much less waste than liquid soap and while you can certainly purchase liquid soap in bulk, the option isn't available for a lot of people who might not have access to a refill store (especially now with the pandemic).

 The brands we carry in the shop are made by small businesses and don't contain ingredients that a lot of traditional dish soap has like Triclosan, Phosphates, and Chlorine to name a few.

 I would agree that liquid soap is more convenient overall, but the ingredients used and waste that comes with it aren't my jam...I've been using solid dish soap (in conjunction with a dishwasher) for a few years now and I love it!
 I find that solid dish soap cleans just as well as liquid and my hands don't get super dried out.

-I'll go over the options we carry in the shop!
+I'll go over the current options we carry in the shop!
 Keep reading to learn more and see if making the switch from liquid to solid dish soap is right for you!

 Make Nice is based in Vancouver, BC and is Leaping Bunny certified cruelty-free, palm oil-free and free from fragrances.
 Bars are available in regular and charcoal which contains activated charcoal for an extra deep clean.
 Each bar replaces about 3 bottles of dish soap and they also have an XL bar which replaces about 8 bottles.
 The XL bar is only available in the regular version.